WHARTON CENTER’S COVID-19 HEALTH AND SAFETY INFORMATION

-Prior to Your Visit
+Plan Your Visit

-- Wharton Center will communicate our policies directly with the person who made the ticket purchase.
-In addition to policies posted on our website, a series of emails will be sent prior to each Wharton Center presented performance with policy reminders and tips to the person who made the ticket purchase.
+Wharton Center will communicate our policies directly with the person who made the ticket purchase.
+In addition to policies posted on our website, a series of emails will be sent prior to each Wharton Center-presented performance with policy reminders and tips to the person who made the ticket purchase.
 It is the responsibility of the ticket purchaser to share this information with whomever they are providing tickets.

-- Wharton Center is currently selling tickets at full capacity and will not have physically distanced seating in our theatres.
+Wharton Center is currently selling tickets at full capacity and will not have physically distanced seating in our theatres.

-- If a ticket holder becomes ill, they may contact the Ticket Office for a refund up to three days prior to the scheduled event.
+If a ticket holder becomes ill, they may contact the Ticket Office for a refund up to three days prior to the scheduled event.